 Hello!
 My name is Emily Lees (she/her)

-I advocate and campaign for Autism Acceptance through public speaking, training, and education in order to transform the way professionals assess and support autistic children and young people.
-My core values which I whole-heartedly aim to bring to my work are courage, compassion, and authenticity.
+I advocate and campaign for radical changes in therapy practices for Autistic individuals through public speaking, training, and education in order to transform the way professionals assess and support Autistic children and young people.
+My core values which I bring to my work are courage, compassion, and authenticity.

 Lived experience of being neurodivergent

 Respecting Autistic styles of communication

 Accessible information that's easy to understand